Michael E. Smith

-) and obtained his J.D. from the University of California at Davis.
-He was admitted to the California Bar in 1980, and has represented school districts for over 35 years.
-In addition to his General Counsel experience in all aspects of Education law, Mr. Smith offers specific expertise in collective bargaining, labor and personnel issues, student discipline matters, school district reorganizations, and constitutional questions involving religion, speech and search and seizure.
-Mr. Smith also works extensively drafting superintendent and administrator contracts with a specialized focus on management compensation and CalSTRS Retirement issues.
+OverviewMichael E. Smith is Of Counsel and one of the founders of Lozano Smith.
+He is a school law attorney, an educator and a speaker.
+Mr. Smith graduated from Claremont Men's College (Magna Cum Laude) and obtained his J.D. from the University of California at Davis.
+He was admitted to the California Bar in 1980, and has represented school districts for over 38 years.
+In addition to his General Counsel experience in all aspects of Educational law, Mr. Smith offers specific expertise in collective bargaining, labor and personnel, student discipline matters, and constitutional questions.
+Mr. Smith also works extensively drafting superintendent and administrator contracts with a specialized focus on management compensation and CalSTRS/CalPERS Retirement issues.

 - "The Effective Use of Counsel" published by LRP's The Special Educator, September 2002;